ox-lang/ox/README.md

-# Oxlang
-### What does the Ox say?
+# 牛: Ox, the language

-Oxlang is a Lisp dialect, born of Rich Hicky's Clojure, which seeks to address the design and specification limitations of Clojure and Clojurescript.
+Ox is a Lisp dialect, born of Rich Hicky's Clojure, which seeks to address the design and specification limitations of Clojure and Clojurescript.
 Clojure is born of the JVM, and explicitly embraces its host enthusiastically.
 This means that it is possible to write near